 James R. Tolonen

 Jim was elected to CORAL’s Board in 2009.
 Since 1972, he has been involved in the Silicon Valley high-tech industry and has held CFO, COO, president and other executive and board of directors positions in both public and private companies.
 His accomplishments include taking two companies from start-up through becoming public and growing two other global public companies from several hundred million dollars to several billion dollars in revenue.
-Jim retired in 2008 but is currently a member of the NewRelic board of directors and chairs their audit committee.
-He’s also the Board Treasurer of the Santa Cruz Fly Fishermen, a board member for BlackSky, and a volunteer with the Coastal Watershed Council.
-He previously served as a board member for Blue Coat Systems, Inc., Imperva, and MobileIron.
+Jim retired in 2008 but is currently the Board Treasurer of the Santa Cruz Fly Fishermen, a board member for BlackSky, and a volunteer with the Coastal Watershed Council.
+He previously served as a board member for Blue Coat Systems, Inc., Imperva, and MobileIron and NewRelic.
+He’s also.
 In his spare time, he enjoys traveling with his wife Ginger, scuba diving, motorcycling, and fishing.
 Jim has been an avid scuba and skin diver since 1962, and was NITROX certified; he is also an amateur photographer, both above and underwater.
 He is passionate about habitat preservation in general, and the marine environment and sustainable practices in particular.
 Jim received both BSME and MBA degrees from the University of Michigan and then earned his CPA in 1974.

 Shannon Williams